Rishabh705/Building-Simulation/README.md

 Private Member Functions ->
 + void writeFile() : to write data of flats in a file.
++ void readFile() : to read data of library file.

+Public Member Functions ->
 + Flats() : a default constructor to initialize flats.

-Public Member Functions ->
 + void showAvailableFlats() : to display which flats are available for checkin.
 + void showFlats(int room_no) : to display interior image of the flat.
 + void bookFlat(int room_no) : takes an integer parameter to check if the room is available.